asgarovf/ethylene/docs/docs/hooks/useSigner.md

 # useSigner

-This hook helps you get Signer information from the state
+This hook helps you get Signer information from the state.

 ## Usage